Quantum secure non-malleable codes in the split-state model: Introduction

 \section{Introduction}

-In a seminal work, Dziembowski, Pietrzak and Wichs~\cite{DPW10} introduced non-malleable-codes to provide a meaningful guarantee for the encoded message $S$ in situations where traditional error-correction or even error-detection is impossible.
-Informally, non-malleable-codes encode a classical message $S$ in a manner such that tampering the codeword results in decoder either outputting the original message $S$ or a message that is unrelated/independent of $S$.
-Using probabilistic arguments~\cite{DPW10} showed the existence of such non-malleable-codes against a broad family of tampering functions $\mathcal{F}$ as large as $2^{2^{\alpha n}}$ for any fixed constant $\alpha<1$, where $n$ is the length of codeword for messages of length $\Omega(n)$.
+In a seminal work, Dziembowski, Pietrzak and Wichs~\cite{DPW10} introduced non-malleable codes to provide a meaningful guarantee for the encoded message $S$ in situations where traditional error-correction or even error-detection is impossible.
+Informally, non-malleable codes encode a classical message $S$ in a manner such that tampering the codeword results in decoder either outputting the original message $S$ or a message that is unrelated/independent of $S$.
+Using probabilistic arguments,~\cite{DPW10} showed the existence of such non-malleable codes against any family $\mathcal{F}$ of tampering functions of size as large as $2^{2^{\alpha n}}$ for any fixed constant $\alpha<1$, where $n$ is the length of codeword for messages of length $\Omega(n)$.

-Subsequent works continued to study non-malleable-codes in various tampering models.
-Perhaps the most well known of these tampering function families is the so called split-state model introduced by Liu and Lysyanskaya~\cite{LL12}, who constructed efficient constant rate non-malleable-codes against computationally bounded adversaries under strong cryptographic assumptions.
+Subsequent works continued to study non-malleable codes in various tampering models.
+Perhaps the most well known of these tampering function families is the so called split-state model introduced by Liu and Lysyanskaya~\cite{LL12}, who constructed efficient constant rate non-malleable codes against computationally bounded adversaries under strong cryptographic assumptions.
 We refer to the ($2$-part) split-state model as the split-state model in this paper.
 In the split-state model, the message $S$ is encoded into two parts, $X$ and $Y$, after which the adversary is allowed to arbitrarily tamper $(X,Y) \to (X',Y')$ such that $(X',Y') =(f(X),g(Y))$ for any functions $(f,g)$ such that $f,g: \{0,1 \}^n \to \{0,1 \}^n$.
-Dziembowski, Kazana and Obremski~\cite{DKO13} proposed a construction that provides non-malleable-codes for a single bit message based on strong extractors.
-Subsequently, multiple works considered non-malleable-codes for multi-bit messages leading to constant rate non-malleable-codes in the split-state model~\cite{ADL17,CGL15,AO20,LL12,CG14a,CG14b,A15,Li17,Li19,li15}.
-Non-malleable-codes in the split-state model have found applications to numerous other important security notions such as non-malleable commitments and non-malleable secret sharing~\cite{GPR16,GK16,GK18,ADNOP19,AP19}.
+Dziembowski, Kazana and Obremski~\cite{DKO13} proposed a construction that provides non-malleable codes for a single bit message based on strong extractors.
+Subsequently, multiple works considered non-malleable codes for multi-bit messages leading to constant rate non-malleable codes in the split-state model~\cite{LL12,CG14a,CGL15,CG14b,ADL17,A15,li15,AB16,Li17,Li19,AO20,AKOOS22}.
+Non-malleable codes in the split-state model have found applications to numerous other important security notions such as non-malleable commitments and non-malleable secret sharing~\cite{GPR16,GK16,GK18,ADNOP19,AP19}.